musicai-cakecake/pop-diffuseq/README.md

 The trained models, datasets and all unfiltered samples can be downloaded in Google Drive: https://drive.google.com/drive/folders/1OWI_sfYmYn2gB13KccO9kkXCP2x8Z-1x?usp=drive_link

-Please download from Google Drive as the file is too large.

-Due to the high economic cost of our self-built data set MidiPopBand3k, we only disclosed part of the data demonstration during the review stage.
+Due to the high economic cost of our self-built data set PopBand3k, we only disclosed part of the data demonstration during the review stage.
 Once the paper is accepted, we will release all the data for free immediately.